sin5678/inav_cn_wiki/INAV-blackbox-variables.md

 Variables listed below with a short description of each:

-*  **navMode** (**navState** in newer code)
-Current mode of operation from iNav's point of view.
+*  **navMode** (**navState** in newer code): current mode of operation from iNav's point of view.
 Might be different from flight mode.
 Meaning vary by version, but navMode=0 and navState=1 means idle.

-* **navFlags**
+* **navFlags**:
-Binary flags of iNav internal state: new data availability for altitude, position and heading, validity of altitude, surface distance and position, flags to indicate if pilot is adjusting altitude and position via rc input.
+binary flags of iNav internal state: new data availability for altitude, position and heading, validity of altitude, surface distance and position, flags to indicate if pilot is adjusting altitude and position via rc input.

-* **navTgtPos**
+* **navTgtPos**:
-Represents the desired position velocity as used/calculated by iNav.
+represents the desired position velocity as used/calculated by iNav.
 When you are in PH, navTgtPos will be set to hold position coordinates.

-* **navPos**
+* **navPos**:
-Array of latest NEU coordinates as provided by inertial estimator.
+array of latest NEU coordinates as provided by inertial estimator.
 Will be slightly different from GPS/baro readings for 99% of time.
 Units - cm.

-* **navVel**
+* **navVel**:
-Same as navPos, but for estimated velocity.
+same as navPos, but for estimated velocity.
 Units - cm/s

-* **navTgtVel**
+* **navTgtVel**:
-Represents the desired velocity as used/calculated by iNav.
+represents the desired velocity as used/calculated by iNav.
 When you are in PH, navTgtVel will be set to calculated desired velocity to reach the target position.

-* **navDebug**
+* **navDebug**:
-As the name suggests it is used for debugging.
+as the name suggests it is used for debugging.
 Meaning of these values differ all the time depending on what part of the code is currently being debugged.